 Across the current 10 LBL locations in L.A.
 County, the program serves approximately 61,000 unduplicated WIC participants annually for a cost of approximately $3.2 million per year, or for approximately $52 per participant, per year.

-- Provided close to one million developmentally appropriate books and handouts to enable parents to prepare their children for school
+- Provided over one million developmentally appropriate books and handouts to enable parents to prepare their children for school

 - Expanded the role of WIC centers beyond a focus on nutrition to become learning places where staff members developed additional knowledge and skills to embrace a broader educational role